Jewel (singer): 1998–2002: Spirit and other ventures

 Jewel's second studio album, which she titled Spirit, was released on November 17, 1998.
 The album debuted at number 3 on the Billboard 200 with 368,000 copies sold in its first week.
 It eventually sold 3.7 million units in the United States.
 Its lead single, "Hands", peaked at number six on the Billboard Hot 100 chart.
 Other singles followed, including a new version of "Jupiter (Swallow the Moon)", "What's Simple Is True", which she meant to be the theme song to her upcoming movie, and the charity single "Life Uncommon".
 Shortly after the release of Spirit, Jewel made her acting debut playing the character Sue Lee Shelley in Ang Lee's Western film Ride with the Devil (1999), opposite Tobey Maguire.
 The film received mixed-positive reviews, though critic Roger Ebert praised her performance, writing: "Jewel deserves praise for, quite simply, performing her character in a convincing and unmannered way.
 She is an actress here, not a pop star trying out a new hobby."

 In November 1999, Jewel released Joy: A Holiday Collection.
 The album sold over a million copies and peaked at No. 32 on the Billboard 200.
 She released a cover of "Joy to the World" from the album as a single.
 In 2000, she completed an autobiography titled Chasing Down the Dawn, a collection of diary entries and musings detailing her life growing up in Alaska, her struggle to learn her craft, and life on the road.
 In November 2001, her fourth studio album, This Way, was released.
 The album peaked at No. 9 on the Billboard 200 and sold over 1.5 million copies in the U.S. A song from the album "Standing Still" hit the Top 30.
 Other singles released were "Break Me", "This Way", and "Serve the Ego"; this last gave Jewel her first number one club hit.
+Shortly after this album's release, Jewel collaborated with country singer Garth Brooks on a cover of Ian Tyson's "Someday Soon" aboard the USS Enterprise in Norfolk, Virginia, as part of his live Coast to Coast concerts.